cracked-machine/12VDualHalfWavePSU/README.md

 This design omits the transformer usually found in traditional linear PSU designs.
 This removes the danger of exposing yourself to lives 240VAC mains.
 Instead it runs from an AC-AC wall adaptor. *It will not work with an AD-DC wall adpator!*

 A heatsink is also required.
+The size can vary depending on the current required.

 Since the PSU has only two IDC outputs, there is also an extension board available.